shiva233/HackCharm/JOURNAL.md

 # August 12th - Finally wrapping up the project.

 Unfortunately due to some personal/family things I wasnt able to work on HackCharm but I was working on the animations here and then.
 I am done most of them since I worked on it a bit here and then since july 9th but not enough for a whole journal entry.
 I have also soldered on the battery! will be submitting tmrw :D

+THIS JOURNAL ENTRY IS NOT DONE MORE PICTURES/VIDEOS SOON!!